 Taking a step back from dyeing altogether is also very in right now, with colourists jumping on the bandwagon of endorsing soft, lived-in locks.
 The only problem?
-After years of regularly scheduled colour appointments, how is one supposed to transition back to a more natural — or totally dye-free — mane without looking crazy in the process?
+After years of regularly scheduled colour appointments, how is one supposed to transition back to a more natural — or totally dye-free — mane without looking like you're doing exactly that?

 "The most important thing is to have a plan," Nine Zero One hair colourist Morgan Parks told us.
 In other words, forget dying your hair the one colour you think best reflects your natural shade, or diving headfirst into colour-correction boot camp.
 Parks suggests taking baby steps, by softly blending your roots into your current colour, then slowly adding soft touches of colour over several months.
 Not only will it save the integrity of your hair, it'll also make the transition easier on you, too.
 (Anyone who's done it knows that a quick colour change can be jarring, to say the least.)
 However, not all shades should be treated the same.
 So Parks, who regularly takes people back to a life of less maintenance, broke down the process for us.